Skip to content

 1. First step 2.
 Second step 3.
 Third step

-Only the first number matters — subsequent numbers are ignored by most parsers.
+This renders starting at 5.
+Only the first number matters; subsequent numbers are overridden by the parser's auto-increment.

 Nested Numbered Lists